tibs/python-history/python-history.rst

 Where Python came from
 ======================

-* ABC
+* Named after Monty Python, not the snakes
-* Readable before writable
+* Inspired by ABC and Modula-3

-  - significant indentation
+* Meant to be *readable*
-  - the colon
+* Python 1.0 came out in 1994

   * Perl came out in 1987
   * Tcl came out in 1988, Tk round about the same time, although it was useful from about 1990

-Named after Monty Python, not the snakes.
+  * Java 1.0 came out in 1995

 .. note::